Call now

 • Fines up to $2,000 plus court costs and fees

-• 12-point traffic violation and driver’s license suspension
+• 12-point traffic violation and driver’s license revocation

 These penalties can be harsh, especially for those with no prior criminal record.
 Having an experienced lawyer to defend your rights is critical.